 Do you want to find out more?

-Talk to a health professional in your ward (a nurse, allied health team member or doctor).
-They can start exploring this with you and put you in touch with a Clinical Needs Assessor (CNA) team member to look at how home can be your first choice.
+Talk to a health professional in your ward (a nurse, allied health team member or doctor), or call 0800 627 236.
+We can start exploring your options with you, and put you in touch with a Clinical Needs Assessor (CNA) team member to look at how home can be your first choice.

 More information for you and your family/whanau can be viewed below.